 - 1/2 teaspoon freshly ground black pepper

-- 3 or 4 shakes hot sauce
+- 3 or 4 shakes store-bought or homemade hot sauce

 - 2 tablespoons coarsely chopped fresh flat-leaf parsley